gorsuch/measured/Readme.md

 Note that `measure=foo.bar` and `value=1` can be anywhere within the line.

-The resultant metric send on to statsd would be `foo.bar:1|g`.
+The resultant metric sent on to statsd would be `foo.bar:1|g`.